Mahant Avaidyanath: Political

 Avaidyanath was elected MLA from Maniram Assembly segment five times – 1962, 1967, 1969 (resigned mid-term), 1974 and 1977, variously as Independent or Hindu Mahasabha's or Janata Party's candidate.
 He was elected Lok Sabha member from Gorakhpur as an Independent candidate in 1970 but lost 1971 General Election when Indira wave swept India.
 He won again in 1989 as candidate of Hindu Mahasabha.
 He was elected MP from the same seat in 1991 and 1996 as Bharatiya Janata Party nominee.
 He retired from electoral politics after that, and his protege Yogi Adityanath was elected to Lok Sabha in 1998 General Election.

 Religio-political

 Mahant Avaidyanath was a leader of the Ram Janmabhoomi movement, founding the Sri Ramjanmabhoomi Mukti Yagna Samiti (Committee of sacrifice to liberate Ram's birthplace) in 1984.
 In September of that year, the Samiti launched a "religious procession with Hindu nationalist slogans" from Sitamarhi in Bihar to Ayodhya, with the mission of 'liberating' the Ram temple.
 Avaidyanath gave sermons exhorting the listeners to give votes only to those parties that promised to liberate the Hindu sacred places.

 Death

 He died on 12 September 2014 in Gorakhpur.
-Prime Minister of India, Narendra Modi said he was "Saddened over the demise of Mahant Avaidyanath ji.
-He will be remembered for his patriotic zeal and determined efforts to serve society."
+Prime Minister of India, Narendra Modi said he was "saddened over the demise of Mahant Avaidyanath ji", and that he will be remembered for his patriotic zeal and determined efforts to serve society.

 Home Minister Rajnath Singh and UP BJP president Laxmikant Bajpai also sent condolences on his death.